 Other factors specific to your home can result in an increase or decrease in unit size.
 Along with the square footage, the location of your home is also a factor since seasonal temperatures will play a role in system size.
 The condition of the home is also a factor.
 A home that is not well insulated or needs basic repairs, such as caulking and sealing, can also directly affect the sizing calculation.

 If you are replacing your current system, you may be able to use the same sized equipment as a guide for selecting a new unit but only if the system being replaced was initially sized correctly.
+These are all important factors in helping you determine central air conditioner prices.

 Software is available to do the calculations but is generally only used by contractors.